A Self-Guided Walking Tour of Budapest: Walking in My Late Partner’s Footsteps

-Shoes on the Danube
+Third Stop: Shoes on the Danube

-I returned to this memorial three times during my five days in Budapest.
-I’ve seen many memorials throughout Europe dedicated to the senseless slaughter that took place during WWII, but this one really spoke to me.
+I returned to the Shoes on the Danube memorial three times during my five days in Budapest.
+I’ve seen many memorials throughout Europe dedicated to the senseless slaughter that took place during WWII, but this one really moved me.

 The shoes themselves are the “soles” of men, women, children, businesspeople and Jews.
 A symbolic representation in iron of the fact that nobody was safe.